shadowkudo/ctfman/README.md

 - **Inbound port rules**
   - **Public inbound ports**: Allow selected ports
   - **Select inbound ports**: HTTP (80), HTTPS (443), SSH (22)

+> [!CAUTION]
+> The server needs to have at least 2 GiB RAM so that it will not freeze !
+You may also add a swap file of 1 GiB to be more secure on memory usage.

 Click on the `Review + create` button.